-NOTICE: Please read the guidelines carefully, as they have been modified for 2018 applicants.
+NOTICE: Please read the guidelines carefully, as they have been updated for 2022 applicants.

-The goal of the New Initiative Research Grants is to stimulate existing investigators with strong records of research accomplishments to establish collaborations that facilitate innovative interdisciplinary approaches towards a common research question and that require expertise beyond that of any single researcher.
-Investigators may be at different institutions or in the same department and institution, provided that different approaches are combined to address a new research initiative.
+The goal of the New Initiative Research Grants program is to stimulate existing investigators with strong records of research accomplishments to establish collaborations that facilitate innovative interdisciplinary approaches towards a common research question and that require expertise beyond that of any single researcher.
+Investigators may be at different institutions in Pennsylvania or at the same institution in Pennsylvania, provided that different approaches are combined to address a new research initiative.
 Proposals are required to address basic (fundamental, pure) questions addressing core principals in biology, physics and chemistry or at the disciplinary boundaries between these fields.
 Applied or clinical studies will not be supported.
-Competitive applications are expected to be rich in innovative ideas and approaches with the potential for generating transformative intellectual advances.
+Competitive submissions are expected to be rich in innovative ideas and approaches with the potential for generating transformative intellectual advances.

 - Investigators must have a full-time tenured or tenure-track appointment.